OC logo

 Privacy, Confidentiality, and Intellectual Freedom at OC

-we use the word privacy to refer to our patrons' right to open inquiry without having the subject of one’s interest examined or scrutinized.
+we often use the word privacy to refer to our patrons' right to open inquiry without having the subject of one’s interest examined or scrutinized.

 We use the term intellectual freedom to refer to our patrons' constitutionally protected right to hold, receive, and disseminate ideas.